 Secretary of State, instructed Whitelaw Reid, then American ambassador to London, to notify the British Foreign Office that the subject was being considered for forthcoming Shanghai Opium Commission.
 The subject included the "manufacture of morphia and other derivatives" and the "use of morphia and other derivatives".
-The U.S. Government also sent the telegraph to the American ambassadors to France, Germany, the Netherlands, Portugal and China.
-The British government consented to the proposal to include morphine but requested some modifications.
-The main suggestion was that the American government should ask the participating countries to investigate their domestic drugs situation as a preparation for the Shanghai Opium Commission.
+The U.S. Government also sent the telegraph to the American ambassadors to France, Germany, the Netherlands, Portugal and China.227 The British government consented to the proposal to include morphine but requested some modifications.
+The main suggestion was that the American government should ask the participating countries to investigate their domestic drugs situation as a preparation for the Shanghai Opium Commission.228 This addition was later agreed by the U.S. as well as other participating countries.
 Thus, when the delegations of thirteen countries convened in Shanghai, they already had some information on the morphine issue and would discuss it at the Commission.